JKAnderson/SoulsFormats/README.md

 * DS3: Partial Read and Write
 * BB: Untested

-### MSB64
+### MSB3
-A map definition format used in SotFS, DS3, and BB.
+A map definition format used in DS3.
 Extension : `.msb`
-Scholar: No support
-DS3: Partial Read and Write
+DS3: Full Read and Write
-BB: No support

 ### MTD
 A material definition file used throughout the series.